1909 Dime Value Checker: Errors List, “D”, “O”, “S” & No Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-Market activity has been relatively steady, with heightened interest when high-grade or visually exceptional examples are offered.
+Activity has been steady, with heightened interest whenever visually exceptional examples come to market.

 Market activity: 1909 Proof Dime